It's nice to have a cute interactive banner!

 Let's walk through how to use this template to create your own blog:

-First, clone this repository and install the dependencies:
+First, duplicate the repository and clone it to your local machine and install the dependencies:

 To run the development server: